Jaimilit/beyond-the-barbell/README.md

 * [Github Projects](https://github.com/): Kanban board was used to track the progress of the project in general and of every application in the project
 * [Wireframes](https://balsamiq.com/learn/articles/what-are-wireframes/): Was used to created the outline for my project

+# Crud

+## Products

+Products are what is the main focus of the e-commerce website.
+Admin can add, edit, and delete a product, add related image, and descriptions - as well as competitions and reviews.

+CRUD
+Create: If the user is an authenticated superuser, they can add a new product by clicking the my account icon in the top right corner and click on Product Management.
+They can also create competitions for their users to join as well as reviews of personal trainers.
+Read: All users can view all the product and read about them in the product navbar.
+All users can read the competitions offered and read reviews of personal trainers.
+Update: Only admin can update the products and competitions.
+Delete: Only admin can delete the products, competitions, & reviews.

+## Reviews

+Users can leave a review about personal training.

+CRUD
+Create: Any user can write a review about a personal trainer.
+This is because oftentimes personal trainers work at more than one facility, so I wanted to leave it open because maybe the user knows a personal trainer previously or through other means.
+Read: All users, even those who are not logged in, can read all reviews written about the personal trainer.
+Update: Only the admin can update review - but users can contact admin via the contact form.
+Delete: Only the admin can approve and post or delete a review.

 # Testing